Russia Might Take Down YouTube Just To Kill This Video Allegedly Proving Trump-Russia Collusion

 The investigative video can be seen in its entirety above.
 (Note: Don’t forget to switch on English captions.)

 The sting that the Navalny video has created in Russia can be gauged by the mere fact that Deripaska is insistent on getting it removed.
 A day after the video was uploaded online, Deripaska won a court injunction requiring it to be taken down.
-But as Motherboard reports, many Russian internet providers don’t possess the technical ability to selectively block particular URLs, and as a result, Russia might have to take down YouTube completely if Navalny doesn’t take it down himself.
+But many Russian internet providers don’t possess the technical ability to selectively block particular URLs, and as a result, Russia might have to take down YouTube completely if Navalny doesn’t take it down himself.

 When asked if he would do so, the activist had a simple message.